This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-These nerves are responsible for providing function to various parts of the arms, wrists, and hands, allowing for control of all muscle movement and sensation in those areas.[1]
+These nerves provide function to various parts of the arms, wrists, and hands, allowing for control of all muscle movement and sensation in those areas.[1]

 Get Matched with a Leading Birth Injury Attorney in Your Area